 Camps, YMCA, Scouts and other groups entering and paying as a group will be assessed a $5 parking fee per vehicle.
 (Reminder that Zoo memberships are not valid for field trip and group admission or parking).

 Special Public Zoo Events: (such as Halloween, Throo the Zoo 5K Run/Walk, etc.) Parking fees will vary for Zoo Special Events.
-Check online for information.
+Check the specific event for information.

 Can I bring food or coolers into the Zoo?

 Food and coolers are welcome at the Louisville Zoo.
 Picnic areas are available first come, first serve.
 Alcoholic beverages, glass containers and straws are prohibited.
 For a full list of Safety Guidelines, click here.

-Effective June 1, 2013, motorized wheelchairs/scooters can be reserved, payment due at time of reservation, for $33.
+Motorized wheelchairs/scooters can be reserved, payment due at time of reservation, for $33.
 A drivers' license/photo ID is required to finalize the rental at the Zoo.
 Guests must be 18 years of age to rent/operate an electric scooter.
-To reserve, call 502-238-5314 (24-hour cancellation notice required for full refund). call We also have a limited number of non-motorized wheelchairs that are available for $8 per day also on a first come – first served basis.
+To reserve, call 502-238-5314 (24-hour cancellation notice required for full refund).
+We also have a limited number of non-motorized wheelchairs that are available for $8 per day also on a first come – first served basis.
 Please note there is a 300 pound weight limit for the electric scooters due to the hilly terrain.

 You may also want to consider utilizing the ZooTram Shuttle that circles the Zoo and drops visitors off at key stops along the way.
 There is a $3 per day fee for unlimited use of the ZooTram Shuttle.